graphprotocol/networks-registry/docs/using-the-registry.md

 ## Best Practices

 - Use type generation from the JSON Schema for better development experience
-- Avoid loading the registry on the client side - it can be quite large
+- Avoid loading the registry on the client side more than once- it can be quite large
-- Cache the registry appropriately - it doesn't change frequently
+- Cache the registry appropriately for your use case - it doesn't change often

 ## Integration